Are resigned employees entitled to separation pay? Know all the rules and exceptions on how to pay terminated and resigned employees.

 It’s important to note that an employee who is terminated without separation pay is still entitled to receive any unpaid wages and benefits that are due.

-In the Philippines, the grounds for termination without separation pay are provided for in Articles 282 and 283 of the Labor Code.
+In the Philippines, the grounds for termination without this pay are provided for in Articles 282 and 283 of the Labor Code.

 What happens if an employee is illegally dismissed?